Canon 2000D vs D30

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
 All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

-With 24MP, the 2000D offers a higher resolution than the Canon D30 (3.1MP), but the 2000D has smaller individual pixels (pixel pitch of 3.72μm versus 10.29μm for the Canon D30).
-However, the 2000D is a somewhat more recent model (by 17 years and 9 months) than the Canon D30, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+With 24MP, the 2000D offers a higher resolution than the D30 (3.1MP), but the 2000D has smaller individual pixels (pixel pitch of 3.72μm versus 10.29μm for the D30).
+However, the 2000D is a much more recent model (by 17 years and 9 months) than the D30, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 The Canon EOS 2000D has a native sensitivity range from ISO 100 to ISO 6400, which can be extended to ISO 100-12800.
 The corresponding ISO settings for the Canon EOS-D30 are ISO 100 to ISO 1600 (no boost).